-What TV tech is best?
+What TV technology is best?
 Which is the best LCD TV?
-Which is best out of LCD and plasma?
-Which screen size is best for my living room?
+Which screen size is best for your living room?
 What's the difference between LCD and LED TVs?

-Buying a new TV can be a stressful experience even for the tech-savvy - there are so many brands, so many features, so many screen sizes, colours, technologies and flavours to choose from.
+The answers aren't always obvious.
+In fact, buying a new TV can be stressful even for the tech-savvy - there are so many brands, so many features, so many screen sizes, colours, technologies and flavors to choose from.

 So which one is right for you, your family and your living space?
-In this buying guide, we will walk you through everything you need to know about being a new TV.
+In this guide, we'll walk you through everything you need to know about buying a new TV.

 What types of TV are out there?

 - Best Netflix TV shows: 25 to choose from